hsywhu/tts-reader/README.md

 # TTS Reader
-This is a simple POV to explore the capability of client side SpeechSynthesis API under the mobile PWA environment
+This is a simple POC to explore the capability of client side SpeechSynthesis API under the mobile PWA environment

 ## Getting Started